harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 _Question 14.2: Do you have a contributions policy?_

 A contributions policy provides information to users on what they can contribute (e.g. bug fixes, enhancements, documentation updates, tutorials), how they can contribute it (e.g. via e-mail, patch files, GitHub pull requests), any requirements they must satisfy (e.g. compliance to coding or style conventions, passing required tests, software licensing), and what happens to their contributions once they have submitted it (e.g. how it is reviewed and then integrated into your code, documentation or web site).
 It also tells users who owns the copyright on their contribution.
-For information on how to manage contributions, see OSS Watch's Contributor Licence Agreements (http://oss-watch.ac.uk/resources/cla).
+For information on how to manage contributions, see [OSS Watch's Contributor Licence Agreements](http://oss-watch.ac.uk/resources/cla).

 _Question 14.3: Is your contributions' policy publicly available?_